-This policy is not applicable for the submarine export, onshore export, and interconnection cables as they will not permanently impact recreational access to the waterfront.
+This policy is not applicable for the submarine export cables, onshore export cables, interconnection cables and loop-in / loop-out lines as they will not permanently impact recreational access to the waterfront.
 Construction at the proposed cable landfall and along the onshore export cable route may temporarily affect public access to the shoreline at the cable landfall site.
 However, the cable routes will not reduce water-dependent and water-enhanced recreation.
 No changes to navigation are expected along the export cable routes.